-Kitchen Amenities: In every Boise Guest House kitchen, you’ll find tasteful design with an oven and stove top, microwave, glasses and dishes, cookware, coffeemaker, French press, silverware, chef’s knife and more.
+Kitchen Amenities: In the Boise Heritage House communal kitchen, you’ll find tasteful design with an oven and stove top, microwave, glasses and dishes, cookware, coffeemaker, French press, silverware, chef’s knife and more.

 Groceries: To pick up supplies, take your pick.
 Stop at the Boise Co-Op (888 W. Fort Street), a green and sustainable grocery store in the North End, or head to the low-cost and expansive WinCo (110 E. Myrtle Street) a few blocks south.
 Trader Joe’s (300 S Capitol Blvd) and Whole Foods (401 S Broadway St.) are two new grocery stores nearby.